 Select Endpoint type as HTTP/SOAP endpoint, provide the production endpoint, which is http://ws.cdyne.com/phoneverify/phoneverify.asmx in this example, and click Manage.

 Alternatively, in the implementation stage, you can deploy the API as a prototype.
 APIs are deployed as Prototypes for testing purposes.
 If you deploy the API as a prototype, you will be able to invoke the API without subscriptions.
 Refer Create a Prototyped API with an Inline Script for more information on deploying APIs as prototypes.

 Goldtier, scroll down and click Save and Publish.

-If you wish to add scopes to resource got created, click on add scopes and specify the scopes you want to add.
-If you specify a scope, you need to use the same scope when generating access token for the subscribed application and when invoking the API.
-Refer OAuthscopes for more information on working with the scopes.
+If you want to add scopes to resources, click Add Scopes and specify the scopes you want to add.
+If you specify a scope, be sure to use the same scopes when generating an access token for the subscribed application and invoking the API.
+For more information on working with the scopes, see OAuthscopes.

 You have now published the SOAP API to the API Store.
 Let's subscribe to it.

 Note that when creating this API, under Advanced Throttling Policies we are keeping the default which is Apply per Resource.
 For more information on setting Advanced Throttling Policies refer Enforcing Throttling and Resource Access Policies.